6 Benefits of Journaling for Caregivers

 Caregiver stress is no joke.
-Not only can it make you resentful or depressed, it can also cause serious health conditions.
+Not only can it make you resentful or depressed, but it can also cause severe health conditions.

 That’s why adding stress reduction and coping tips to your daily routine is so important.

-One effective stress reduction technique that’s perfect for caregivers is journaling.
+One effective stress-reduction technique for caregivers is journaling.

 Writing in a journal is free, takes as much or as little time as you’ve got, and can be done anywhere.

-We explain how to get started with journaling and share 6 ways it makes caregiving easier and reduces stress.
+We explain how to get started with journaling and share six ways it makes caregiving easier and reduces stress.

 To start journaling, all you need is a paper notebook or a notes file on your computer or mobile device.

-Keep it private so you won’t have to worry about anyone reading what you wrote.
+Keep it private so you won’t have to worry about anyone reading it.

 It’s a wonderful ritual if you’re able to journal for a set amount of time each day, but you don’t have to follow any rules to get the full benefits of journaling.